 This is a lightweight specification, for which KeY provides a proof obligation that requires the method to terminate (maybe abruptly) and to ensure that, if it terminates normally, the limit attribute of the result equals 100 in the post-state.
 We may assume the invariants of PayCardJunior.
-By selecting the createCard method and then behavior speccase 0 for method createCard, an appropriate JavaDL formula is loaded in the prover.
-The proof can be closed automatically by the strategy Java DL.
+By selecting method and behavior speccase for method createCard, an appropriate JavaDL formula is loaded in the prover.
+The proof can be closed completely automatically by the strategy SimpleJavaCardDL.